ZefengQiu/QTransition/README.md

 ```

 ## TODO:
-Dynamic duration based on [the Material Design Motion Guide](https://material.io/guidelines/motion/duration-easing.html).
-Duration is automatically determined by changes to distance and size
+1. Dynamic duration based on [the Material Design Motion Guide](https://material.io/guidelines/motion/duration-easing.html).
+Duration is automatically determined by changes to distance and size.

 ## Author